 Along with school supplies, all kids will need some new clothes.
 Turn saving money into a fun social event with a back-to-school swap.
-Invite a few moms to your home who have children the same gender but different ages and ask them to bring their children’s outgrown, gently used clothes, including any school uniforms.
+Invite a few parents to your home who have children the same gender but different ages and ask them to bring their children’s outgrown, gently used clothes, including any school uniforms.
 You can also swap accessories, books, school supplies, and toys.
 Enjoy time with friends, declutter your home, and receive new clothing for your children for free.

-Best Buy: @BestBuy
+- Best Buy: @BestBuy

-Office Depot: @OfficeDepot
+- Office Depot: @OfficeDepot

 Savvy shoppers know that they can score some fantastic bargains by buying secondhand items.
-Expensive scientific calculators that are used but in great condition can be found on ebay and Amazon for a fraction of what they would cost new.
+Expensive scientific calculators that are used but in great condition can be found on eBay and Amazon for a fraction of what they would cost new.
 Thrift stores and consignment shops can often offer a treasure trove of clothing.
 Many are brand name items, and sometimes you can find items that are new in packages or with their original sales tag.